fdelia/drone-follows-me/README.md

 ## Idea

 The idea is to make a drone follow a hand showed at the drone.
-It should also understand simple gestures (like open hand or fist) to let it control the movement.
+It should also understand simple gestures (like open hand or fist) to control the movement.

 ## Todo

-* Make a lot of pictures of fist in different light situations
-  * label them
-  * crop them for "label 2"
-  * train CNN and test it
-* Find a control library for the AR Drone and Python (there is a major one, but the cam doesn't work there)
-  * or translate the tensorflow CNN for NodeJs
+* Tidy up the image database for better recognition
-* Make more tests with the drone cam (it handels bad light worse than most webcams)
-* It still recognises an arm or a lot of skin as a hand
+* Maybe switch to ROS because of the lag and all the features
+* Get rid of drone cam to pc lag
+* Better recognition of hand on the bottom of the cam (not the whole hand showing, when the drone should decline)
+* Buy some 🍷 for stocking, coop has 20%

 ## Bugs/problems of extern libraries
 * cv2.imread() only works for about 5000 images, then returns None